gcbastos/GCData_CourseProject/README.md

 * process test dataset:
 <ol>
 <li>read "y_test.txt" and change activity numbers for descriptive activiy names as a factor variable.</li>
-<li>read "subject_test.txt" and store id information of participants in test dataset as a factor variable </li>
+<li>read "subject_test.txt" and store id information of participants in test dataset as a factor variable.</li>
-<li>read test set variables data in "x_test.txt" creating the "testset" dataframe</li>
+<li>read test set variables data in "x_test.txt" creating the "testset" dataframe.</li>
-<li>add column names in "features" vector to 'testset' and bind subject info and activity info to test data set 'testset'</li>
+<li>add column names in "features" vector to 'testset' and bind subject info and activity info to test data set 'testset'.</li>
-<li>test dataset 'testset' is ready to be merged</li>
+<li>test dataset 'testset' is ready to be merged.</li>
 </ol>

 * process train dataset:
 <ol>
 <li>read "y_train.txt" and change activity numbers for descriptive activiy names as a factor variable.</li>
-<li>read "subject_train.txt" and store id information of participants in train dataset as a factor variable </li>
+<li>read "subject_train.txt" and store id information of participants in train dataset as a factor variable.</li>
-<li>read train set variables data in "x_train.txt" creating the "trainset" dataframe</li>
+<li>read train set variables data in "x_train.txt" creating the "trainset" dataframe.</li>
-<li>add column names in "features" vector to 'trainset' and bind subject info and activity info to train data set 'trainset'</li>
+<li>add column names in "features" vector to 'trainset' and bind subject info and activity info to train data set 'trainset'.</li>
-<li>train dataset 'trainset' is ready to be merged</li>
+<li>train dataset 'trainset' is ready to be merged.</li>
 </ol>

 ## Project Course requirements section